WP15 Method of Scoring

 (b) a free throw thrown by a player into the player’s own goal;

-(d) an immediate shot from a free throw awarded outside 5 metres.
+(d) an immediate shot from a free throw awarded outside 6 metres; or

-(f) the ball leaving the side of the field of play
+(g) the ball leaving the side of the field of play (h) any other delay.]

-WP 14.4 A goal shall be scored if, at the expiration of 30 seconds possession or at the end of a period, the ball is in flight and enters the goal.
+WP 15.4 A goal shall be scored if, at the expiration of 20 or 30 seconds possession, as applicable, or at the end of a period, the ball is in flight and enters the goal.